 What Benchmarks Actually Say

 Coding agent benchmarks now come in two flavors: SWE-bench Verified (single-repo bug fixes, the original leaderboard) and SWE-Bench Pro (a harder multi-language variant that better reflects agentic real-world work).
-Anthropic’s headline number for the current generation is SWE-Bench Pro.
-On that benchmark, at the Opus 4.8 launch (May 28, 2026):
+The SWE-Bench Pro standings at the Opus 4.8 launch (May 28, 2026) were:

 For Copilot, GitHub’s internal studies report 55% faster task completion with 30% code acceptance rates across its user base.
 A University of Chicago study examining Cursor’s impact on collaborative workflows found a 39% increase in merged pull requests, a metric that captures not just speed but code quality passing review.
 (Ryz Labs.
 “Cursor vs GitHub Copilot vs Claude Code: Which AI Assistant Leads in 2026?”)